tbeadle/django-rest-framework-link-header-pagination/README.md

 On `GenericAPIView` subclasses you may also set the `pagination_class` attribute to select `LinkHeaderPagination` on a per-view basis.

+Other pagination classes that are available are:

+- `LinkHeaderCursorPagination`: This is similar to the normal [`CursorPagination`](cursor-pagination) class but using the `Link` header to return only the `next` and/or `prev` links.
+The `first` and `last` links are unavailable.
+- `LinkHeaderLinkResponseCursorPagination`: This is similar to `LinkHeaderCursorPagination`, but in addition to the `next` and/or `prev` URL's being in the `Link` header, the content of the response body is updated to include them as well.
+The body will be an object with the keys `next` (the next page's URL or None), `previous` (the previous page's URL or None), and `results` (the original content of the body).

 ## Configuration

 The configuration is the same as for